-Configuring Editor Settings at Account Level
+Configuring Editor Settings at the Account Level

-If you know that your whole website has dynamic IDs and Classes, you can configure the editor settings at the account level such that it’s applicable for all the campaigns that you create in your account.
+If you know that your whole website has dynamic IDs and Classes, you can configure the editor settings at the account level such that it’s applicable for all the campaigns you create in your account.
 This typically saves a lot of effort as you do not have to configure this setting for every campaign individually.

 - Login to your VWO account.

-- Go to ACCOUNT SETTINGS > CAMPAIGN SETTINGS.
+- Go to Settings > Campaign.